Disclosure: Some of the links below are affiliate links. At no cost to you, I will earn a commission if you click through and make a purchase.

 I pumped milk for my twins since they were born and I kept pumping till they were a year old.

 In my search to find tips on making more milk and for products that help with this, Mrs. Patel’s lactation treats kept popping up.
 I’m glad I tried them because it made a world of a difference for me and my milk supply!

 Why I Love Mrs Patel’s

-I love Mrs Patel's for three reasons.
-First, their products helped increase my milk production by three ounces a day.
+- Increase milk – Using these products helped increase my milk production by three ounces a day.
 This added up to an extra 100 ounces a month that I could give my babies!
-Second, their products are vegan and do not contain any animal ingredients.
-Third, all of Mrs Patel's products are made fresh to order right here in the United States!

 Anhoni Patel, known as Mrs Patel, founded in 2012 in San Francisco to help both pregnant and breastfeeding women.
 Mrs Patel’s makes handcrafted lactation and pregnancy products using recipes handed down from mother to daughter for generations following Ayurveda, which is an ancient Indian medicinal system.

 Some of the products they offer are lactation cookies, munch crunch, lactation tea, lactation treats, and more!

 My favorite product in this Mrs. Patel’s review is the chai spice lactation tea.
 It’s a milk water tea that’s vegan, helps with lactation, and is caffeine-free.
 I drank a cup almost every day.
 To make it taste better, I added a little almond milk and sugar to it.

 It has cinnamon, cloves, cardamom, and rooibos (sweet red tea from South Africa).
 You can drink this tea hot or cold.
 I drank it hot and found that drinking hot relaxed me more. n